GROMOS: GROMOS96

 In 1996, a substantial rewrite of the software package was released.
 The force field was also improved, e.g., in the following way: aliphatic CHn groups were represented as united atoms with van der Waals interactions reparametrized on the basis of a series of molecular dynamics simulations of model liquid alkanes using long (1.4 nm) nonbonded cutoff radii.
 This version is continually being refined and several different parameter sets are available.
 GROMOS96 includes studies of molecular dynamics, stochastic dynamics, and energy minimization.
 The energy component was also part of the prior GROMOS, named GROMOS87.
 GROMOS96 was planned and conceived during a time of 20 months.
 The package is made of 40 different programs, each with a different essential function.
 An example of two important programs within the GROMOS96 are PROGMT, in charge of constructing molecular topology and also PROPMT, changing the classical molecular topology into the path-integral molecular topology.

 GROMOS05

 An updated version of the software package was introduced in 2005.

-GROMOS11
+GROMOS11 version 1.6.1

-The current GROMOS release is dated in May 2011.
+The current GROMOS version was released in November 2023 and updated in April 2024.
+Since the release of GROMOS11, the package consists of two subpackages: gromos++ and md++.
+The gromos++ package consists of a large number of smaller programs, which can be helpful to setup and analyse molecular simulations.
+The md++ package contains the actual MD engines, which can perform energy minimisations, stochastic dynamic simulations and molecular dynamics simulations.
+These can incorporate (alchemical) free energy calculations or enhanced sampling methods.

+New functionalities of the 1.6.1 release include support for virtual atoms with non-bonded interactions, shifted reaction-field, buffer region neural network, combined TI with (A-)EDS and selective Gaussian accelerated MD.

 Parameter sets

 Some of the force field parameter sets that are based on the GROMOS force field.
-The A-version applies to aqueous or apolar solutions of proteins, nucleotides, and sugars.
+The A-version applies to condensed phase solutions of proteins, nucleotides, and sugars.
 The B-version applies to isolated molecules (gas phase).